 All students are expected to meet the first deadline for an assessment.
-(A late assignment without an approved extension is automatically marked Not Yet Competent.)
-The first request for an appeal must be submitted in writing to the instructor within 48 hours of the original deadline.
-After meeting with the student, instructors may allow one extra week to submit a second attempt of the assessment.
+(A late assignment without an approved extension is automatically marked with a non-passing "F" grade.)
+The first request for an appeal must be submitted in writing to the instructor within 48 hours following the instructor's marking of the assessment.
+After meeting with the student, instructors may grant one extra week to submit a second attempt of the assessment.

-If the second deadline submission is determined Not Yet Competent, the student may appeal formally and in writing to the Head of School for a third (final) attempt.
-The appeal should include the reasons why this third attempt will allow a grade of Competent to be achieved.
-It must be received within 48 hours of the second deadline and may allow for one extra week to complete the assessment if approved.
+If the second deadline submission is determined to not meet passing standards, the student may appeal formally and in writing to the Head of School for a third (final) attempt.
+The appeal must include the reasons why this third attempt will allow a passing grade to be achieved.
+The request for a final attempt must be received within 48 hours of the second assessment marking.
+The Head of School may grant one extra week to complete the assessment if approved.
 The Head of School will meet with the teacher and the student regarding the appeal to determine if the final appeal should be granted.

-If the third (final) submission is determined Not Yet Competent, the student will be disenrolled from the program.
+If the third (final) submission is determined to not meet passing standards, the student will be disenrolled from the program.

-International Students
+28. International Students